U.S. National Yo-Yo Contest: Current Champions

 There are currently five U.S. National Champions.
 They each earn the right to represent the United States at the World Yo-Yo Contest, either in the semi-finals for 1A, or the finals for 2A-5A.

-Only Zach Gormley, Yuuki Spencer, and Gentry Stein have ever won the 1A division more than once.
+Only Zach Gormley, Yuuki Spencer, Gentry Stein, and Evan Nagao have ever won the 1A division more than once.
 Alex Hattori holds the record for National Titles with 10 in as many years.
 Shane Karan and Evan Nagao remain the only players to ever win two divisions in the same year.
 California has produced the most Nation Champions over the years.
 In 2013, Ian Johnson completed a flawless routine in the 4A division.